 The JAMMA TestCard can be optionally powered by a 3V button battery and will allow you to check the monitor and control switch functionality even if the power supply inside the cabinet is dead.

-If anything goes wrong with the card, it can be fixed easily.
-There are only 6 ICs on board, the main MCU (microcontroller) responsible for most of the magic, 4 ICs that deal with the inputs and protect the MCU from the dangers of a potentially messed up cabinet.
-There is also a sound amplifier and a voltage regulator.
-Most active parts, with the exception of the voltage regulator, are socketed and can be replaced easily if needed.
+There are only 6 socketed ICs on the TestCard, the microcontroller and 4 ICs that deal with the inputs and protect the MCU from the dangers of a potentially messed up cabinet.
+Most of the active components, with the exception of the voltage regulator, are socketed and can be replaced easily if needed.